Zibsun/leands/docs/aicanvas.md

 * Some stakeholders' perspectives may differ significantly.
 You will still need a meeting to handle that.
 * The formal requirements specification can follow an AI Canvas once it is complete.

 ?> The original idea to use canvases instead of documents belong to Alex Osterwalder.
 He used Business Model Canvases to create business models of organizations.
-Jan Zawadski put forward AI Canvas in this article: https://towardsdatascience.com/introducing-the-ai-project-canvas-e88e29eb7024
+Jan Zawadski put forward [AI Canvas in this article](https://towardsdatascience.com/introducing-the-ai-project-canvas-e88e29eb7024)